This lesson is in the early stages of development (Alpha version)

 Machine learning in our daily lives

-1. Where have I seen machine learning in use?
+1. Where else have I seen machine learning in use?

 2. What kind of input data does that machine learning system use to make predictions/classifications?